 Anywhere that mesothelioma exists, it is a problem.
 Mesothelioma is a type of cancer that attacks the mesothelium, the lining that protects the internal organs, and it can be prevented by taking precautions when working with asbestos and limiting one’s exposure to the material, especially in its powder form.
 However, many of the individuals who now suffer from mesothelioma were exposed to asbestos in their workplaces before the dangers of asbestos were widely discussed.
 In some cases, individuals were exposed to asbestos because their employers ignored the risk it brings due to the high costs of eliminating that risk.

 There are certain areas of the country where mesothelioma is more prevalent than others.
 This can be attributed to multiple factors, such as the industries in these areas and the prevalence of older buildings that contain high levels of asbestos.
 Sometimes, even natural disasters can be to blame for elevated levels of mesothelioma or any other illness.

 Deaths in Louisiana from Asbestos Exposure

-Perhaps surprisingly, asbestos exposure leads to a significant amount of deaths each year in the state of Louisiana.
-Indeed, according to the October 2011 report Occupational Health in Louisiana: Review of Indicator Data, an estimated 29 individuals die each year due to asbestos, another disease that results from asbestos exposure.
+Perhaps surprisingly, asbestos exposure leads to a significant amount of mesothelioma deaths in Louisiana each year.
+Indeed, according to the October 2011 report Occupational Health in Louisiana: Review of Indicator Data, an estimated 29 individuals die each year due to diseases related to asbestos exposure.
 In addition, the report notes that an estimated 56 new cases of mesothelioma are diagnosed every year in Louisiana.

 Who is Responsible for Exposing Louisiana Residents to Asbestos?